stacks-js/stacks/README.md

 <br />

 ## Features
-Stacks is a young, but still feature-rich library with potential and the tools to grow into a full UI ecosystem.
+Stacks is a young but still feature-rich library with potential and the tools to grow into a full UI ecosystem.

-Some of it's features include:
+Some of its features include:

 ### Intelligent Styling Out of the Box
 No more do web developers have to ask the daunting question of *how do I center a div?*